- Strategic Framework

 Europe is globally renowned for its skills in the field of cultural heritage preservation and conservation.
-However, this legacy is being jeopardised by cuts in public budgets and an ageing population – the heritage knowledge and skills that have been built up over years are not being transferred to younger generations.
-A lack of high-level professionals in ‘traditional’ heritage occupations has already been forecast.
+However, this legacy is being jeopardised by cuts in public budgets and an ageing population.

-This initiative aims to address this challenge by supporting the development of specialised skills and improving knowledge transfer in the cultural heritage sector.
+This initiative aims to address these challenges by supporting the development of high level specialised skills and improving knowledge transfer in the cultural heritage sector.
 It aims to attract young people into heritage-related jobs, while at the same time helping heritage-related professions adapt to the digital world.

 Cultural heritage training professionals and institutions, young people, policymakers at national and regional level.

 Identifying good practice in existing policy and training schemes is the first step in ensuring that skills and knowledge are passed on to future generations.
 A group of 26 experts from EU education and culture ministries has been established for this purpose.
-The group will meet regularly throughout 2018 to share experiences and analyse good practice and will present a set of concrete policy recommendations to EU Ministers of Culture and Education by the end of 2018.
+The group is meeting regularly throughout 2018 to share experiences and analyse good practice, and will present a set of concrete policy recommendations to EU Ministers of Culture and Education by the end of 2018.

 • November 2017

-As part of this European Initiative, several actions will be carried out to help tackle the shortage of high-level professionals in ‘traditional’ heritage occupations and to develop new professional skills, including making better use of new technologies for heritage preservation.
+As part of this European Initiative, several actions are being carried out to help tackle the shortage of high-level professionals in “traditional” heritage occupations and to develop new professional skills, including making better use of new technologies for heritage preservation.

 Good practice: the Erasmus+-funded Mu.SA project (Museum Sector Skills Alliance) is investigating necessary skills and competences to support museum professionals in their digital transformation journey.
 The project will inform the development of specific training programmes for developing both hard/digital and transferable skills for ICT-related jobs for museum professionals.